candycode/loco/README.md

-_Note_: I plan to keep supporting the WebKit1 interface, not WebKit2 since it requires one additional process for each web page which is __not__ something I want to have in a Desktop application.
+_Note_: I plan to keep supporting the WebKit1 interface, not WebKit2 since it requires one additional process for each web page which is __not__ something I want to have in a desktop application.
 The current version of QtWebKit based on WebKit 2.2 works well and will be supported for quite some time anyway with commitments to fix all the high priority bugs.